Yurii-Laguta/JB4A-SDK-Android/index.md

 _Released July 9th 2015, correlating to the Salesforce Marketing Cloud 2015-04.3 Release_<br/>

 * MPUSH-3809 - Wipe data from device if encryption fails.<br/>
   _`Note:` Encryption of data was added in 4.0.0.
-This change will prevent a device from bootstrapping with SDK if encryption fails._ See [Encryption Trouble Shooting]({{ site.baseurl }}/trouble-shooting/trouble-shooting-encryption.html) for more information.<br/>
+This change will prevent a device from integrating with the SDK if encryption fails._ See [Encryption Trouble Shooting]({{ site.baseurl }}/trouble-shooting/trouble-shooting-encryption.html) for more information.<br/>
 * MPUSH-3824 - Throw a RunTimeException if [ProGuard]({{ site.baseurl }}/sdk-implementation/proguard.html) statements obfuscated required classes within the SDK.<br/>
 * MPUSH-3841 - Pushes without an `alert` key in the payload will not result in a notification being shown to the user.<br/>
 * MPUSH-3822 - Make sure SDK respects a `sound` key value of `none` which results in a notification without a sound.<br/>